 Travel by Students and Members of the General Public

-It is the policy of the University of Nebraska that no university sponsored program of travel for students and members of the general public shall depart from the United States for a country for which the U.S. Department of State has issued a Travel Warning or the Centers for Disease Control and Prevention (CDC) has issued a Travel Health Notice at Warning Level 3.
-If such a warning is issued after departure, the guidance provided by the warning shall be followed by participants in the affected area until the senior international officer for the University of Nebraska provides guidance and direction regarding the steps necessary to insure health and safety, including possible return to the United States.
+It is the policy of the University of Nebraska that no students or members of the general public shall depart from the United States on University-sponsored international travel to a U.S. Department of State Level 3 or Level 4 country, a "Reconsider Travel" or "Do Not Travel" area within a Level 1 or Level 2 country or a CDC High Risk Warning country.
+If a U.S. Department of State Level 3 or Level 4 Travel Advisory or CDC Warning is issued after departure, the guidance provided by the U.S. Department of State or CDC shall be followed by participants in the affect area until the senior international officer on the pertinent campus provides guidance and direction regarding the steps necessary to insure health and safety, including possible return to the United States.

 Travel by Faculty and Staff